airfair/frontend-tech-test/README.md

 - A page to list all the content sessions
 - A way to look up a content session
-- A way to create and update a content sessions
+- A way to create and update a content session
 - An action to delete a content session

 ## Data